halkyonio/primaza-poc/README.md

 password // Password to be used to access the service database // (optional): Database name to connect to a SQL database
 ```
-The secret is crated under the namespace of the application and a volume is crated, part of the application to mount the secret using the [workload projection](https://github.com/servicebinding/spec#workload-projection) convention.
+The secret is created under the namespace of the application and a volume is created, part of the application to mount the secret using the [workload projection](https://github.com/servicebinding/spec#workload-projection) convention.

 ## How to play/demo